undeprecated/wayback-restore-js/README.md

 > A website restoration tool written for Node Js.

 This package allows you to restore a website from web.archive.org.
-It was developed for Node JS
+It was developed for Node JS and can be used in any Electron application.

 ## Install